NivEz/NivEz/README.md

-# 👋 Hi, I’m Niv
+# 👋 Welcome to my Github profile

-## I'm a Full Stack developer
+I'm Niv and I'm a Software engineer.

+I mainly develop web apps, automations and bots.

 Here you can find some of my public projects.

-I mainly develop web apps, automations and bots.

-👀 I want to keep learning and evolve

-💞️ I’m looking to collaborate with people with a good mindset
+I will be happy to collaborate.

-📫 You can reach me at [Telegram](https://t.me/NivEz1)
+📫 You can reach me at [Telegram](https://t.me/NivEz1) or at [Linkedin](https://www.linkedin.com/in/nivezra/)

 <br/>